CVE Vulnerabilities

 MEDIUM

 aiohttp is an asynchronous HTTP client/server framework for asyncio and Python.
-Prior to version 3.10.2, static routes which contain files with compressed variants (.gz or .br extension) are vulnerable to path traversal outside the root directory if those variants are symbolic links.
+In versions on the 3.10 branch prior to version 3.10.2, static routes which contain files with compressed variants (.gz or .br extension) are vulnerable to path traversal outside the root directory if those variants are symbolic links.
 The server protects static routes from path traversal outside the root directory when follow_symlinks=False (default).
 It does this by resolving the requested URL to an absolute path and then checking that path relative to the root.
 However, these checks are not performed when looking for compressed variants in the FileResponse class, and symbolic links are then automatically followed when performing the Path.stat() and Path.open() to send the file.
 Version 3.10.2 contains a patch for the issue.

 Weakness